| | | |

 Notes & Tips:

-• For best texture, blend the mixture until smooth but not too sticky—add chickpea flour gradually if needed.
+• For best texture, blend everything until smooth but not too sticky—add chickpea flour gradually if needed.

-• If your blender struggles, process in stages.
+• If your blender has trouble, just woek in smaller batches.

 • Make sure to shape the patties thin so they cook through evenly and get crispy.